Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Experiments and Results

 \subsection{Why Does \textsc{RefDiv} Work?}

 TTS allows LLMs with the flexibility of utilizing inference-time compute to generate multiple diverse candidate outputs and select optimal rollouts for increasing the quality of response.
 Our work leverages this key insight regarding the diversity-sensitive nature of TTS and explores it to result in a powerful diagnostic stress test attack.
-Furthermore, in comparison, non-diversity-optimizing attack algorithms such as AutoDAN, generally exhibit lower performance compared to our proposed \textsc{RefDiv}.
-Thus, to analyze why \textsc{RefDiv} works, we plot the candidate token-level Shannon entropy $H$ over each iteration in Figure \ref{fig:shannon-comparison-bon}.
-We restrict these plots to \textsc{RefDiv} and AutoDAN, owing to the significantly lower performance of GCG.
-Overall, the figure demonstrates that for RefDiv, Shannon entropy decreases as iterations increase.
-Interestingly, in the initial iterations, the Shannon entropy for \textsc{RefDiv} is higher than the Shannon entropy for AutoDAN.
-As iterations increase, an inversion occurs and the Shannon entropy decreases significantly for \textsc{RefDiv} whereas it remains constant for AutoDAN throughout.
+Furthermore, in comparison, non-diversity-optimizing attack algorithms such as GCG, AutoDAN, and AutoDAN-Turbo, generally exhibit lower performance compared to our proposed \textsc{RefDiv}.
+Thus, to analyze why \textsc{RefDiv} works, we plot the candidate token-level Shannon entropy $H$ in the Best-of-$N$ ($N=8$) setting over each iteration in Figure \ref{fig:shannon-comparison-bon}.
+The figure demonstrates that for RefDiv, Shannon entropy decreases as iterations increase.
+Interestingly, in the initial iterations, the Shannon entropy for \textsc{RefDiv} is higher than the Shannon entropy for GCG, AutoDAN and AutoDAN-Turbo.
+As iterations increase, an inversion occurs and the Shannon entropy decreases significantly for \textsc{RefDiv} whereas it remains constant for other methods throughout.
 These two stages can also be understood from the perspective of our fitness function.
 In initial iterations for low $t$, owing to the dynamic weighting via $\alpha_t$, the fitness function is primarily driven by the reference-guided diversity score.
-This guides the GA to follow a particular reference path similar to AutoDAN where the goal is to maximize the likelihood to generate affirmative/reference response tokens.
+This guides the GA to follow a particular reference path where the goal is to maximize the likelihood to generate affirmative/reference response tokens.
 However, in later iterations as $t$ increases (and $\alpha_t$ exponentially increases), \textsc{RefDiv} switches to fully minimizing diversity, thus steering the LLM to converge on some set of harmful responses.
 This hybrid approach of exploitation-exploration makes \textsc{RefDiv} significantly more robust than other stress test methods and reveals the inherent diversity-sensitive failure mode of TTS.
-Owing to space constraints, we provide the diversity trends for MCTS in Appendix \ref{sec:shanon-mcts}, but they remain largely similar.